Rim of the plate, nose or the frog in the well

 And what do the others say?

-In English it means “thinking outside the box” or “thinking outside the square” – an invitation to think creatively and leave familiar patterns behind.
-“Broaden your horizon” comes closest to the German “über den Tellerrand schauen”.
+In English, it means “think outside the box” or “thinking outside the square” – an invitation to think creatively and leave familiar patterns behind.
+“Broaden your horizon” comes closest to the German “über den Tellerrand schauen” .
 The French put it more playfully: “voir plus loin que le bout de son nez” – see further than the end of your nose.
 They advise you not to limit yourself to the obvious.
 The Spanish remain sober and talk about opening the mind “abrir la mente” or looking further “mirar más allá”.
 The Chinese provide the most original comparison: “Jing Di Zhi Wa” – the frog in the well.
 He only sees the narrow section of his sky, similar to the edge of a plate in German.

 Content Protection by DMCA.com